MichaelBoegner/salesmanArc/README.md

 ## Current logic for Version 2
 1. Plot random points in a circle without overlapping angles.
 2. Plot collective center for all the points.
-Note: Yes this point is obvious is that it was already used to generate the random points.
+Note: Yes this point is obvious in that it was already used to generate the random points.
 However, I am assuming that I am given points and will have to derive the collective center on my own.
 Therefore, proving out the logic is necessary for future test problem sets I will have to use to prove my theory out.
 3. Using the collective center point as a reference, find the angles of the Traveling Salesman points in reference to that center point